mchevalier2/mchevalier2.github.io/_projects/community_crest_package.md

-You can now quickly visualise how to run a reconstruction with the _crestr_ cheat sheet.
+You can quickly visualise how to run a reconstruction with the _crestr_ cheat sheet.
 This document summarises the main functionalities of the package and illustrates the main key step you will have to follow to reconsturct environmental parameters from your data. [download here](https://raw.githubusercontent.com/mchevalier2/crestr/master/webpage/crestr_cheatsheet_v1.3.0.pdf)

 <img src="https://raw.githubusercontent.com/mchevalier2/crestr/master/webpage/crestr_cheatsheet_thumbnail.png" width="60%" style="background:none; border:none; box-shadow:none;" style="display: block; margin: auto;" />